If you’re planning to monitor employee e mail, you may want to read this article first.

 Yet privacy issues surrounding email monitoring can make it tricky for employers.
 More importantly, it doesn’t give a clear picture of productivity and is no way to encourage accountability among employees.

 Fortunately, there are better alternatives for both these objectives, like Time Doctor.
-So why not sign up for Time Doctor’s 14-day free trial and experience it today?
+View a demo for Time Doctor and experience it today?